-Česká pojišťovna is traditionally viewed as one of the most prominent institutions in the Czech Republic.
+Generali Česká pojišťovna is a modern financial institution with an international background and a profound knowledge of the Czech market.
 It provides life and non-life personal lines, as well as insurance for small, mid-sized, and large customers covering industrial and business risks and agriculture.
-Following the reintroduction of competition in 1991, it has consistently been the largest insurer on the Czech insurance market and currently holds a 21.5% market share.
+Following the reintroduction of competition in 1991, it has consistently been one of the largest insurers on the Czech insurance market and currently holds a 20.6% market share.